blazelibs/sqlalchemy-validation/readme.rst

 Current Status
 ---------------

-The code itself seems stable, but the API is likely to change in the future.
+The code itself seems stable, but the API may change in the future.